Montgomery County Domestic Violence Lawyer

 Montgomery law does not specifically state penalties for domestic abuse.
 That is, a finding of domestic abuse does not automatically trigger specific punishment schemes.
 Rather, the court will take into consideration the finding of domestic violence in determining a defendant’s punishments.

-A Montgomery County domestic violence lawyer could help mitigate the consequences of allegations by challenging the status of the victim or raising one of the multiple defenses to the principal crime.
+A MoCo domestic violence lawyer could help mitigate the consequences of allegations by challenging the status of the victim or raising one of the multiple defenses to the principal crime.

 Family Court Implications